Djokovic admits travel declaration had incorrect information

 This story has been updated to correct quoted portions of Djokovic’s statement.
 It said continuing misinformation, not ongoing misinformation; obliged, not obligated; my team, not the team.
 It has also been updated to correct Serbia’s rules on isolation after a positive COVID-19 test in December.

 McGuirk reported from Canberra, Australia.
-Associated Press wrtiers Dusan Stojanovic in Belgrade, Serbia, and Samuel Petrequin in Brussels contributed.
+Associated Press writers Dusan Stojanovic in Belgrade, Serbia and Samuel Petrequin in Brussels contributed.

 Credit: Mark Baker